davebenson/doom4-walkthrough/README.md

 After the demonic threat is neutralized, a gate opens up, opposite the entrance location.
 However, another gate immediately (requiring the Blue Keycard) blocks progress.
 Turn right and walk down a tunnel.
 Behind a large block is a corpse with a Blue Keycard.

 After getting the keycard, stand on the block and look around for a tunnel above you.
-You should jump to it, and pick up SECRET 1.1 and your first collectible, "Combat Shotgun Model, Blueguy".
+You should jump to it, and pick up SECRET 1.1 and your first collectible, COLLECTIBLE 1.1 "Combat Shotgun Model, Blueguy".

 Continuing through the tunnel, you'll get to the gate, which will open.